Easy-to-use steam irons

 The lighter the iron is, the easier it will be to use and hold - check you are happy with the weight of the one you've chosen.

 You can get irons that weigh as little as 1.1kg.
-But we haven’t found many Best Buys in this category as you often have to press harder to get out the deep creases.
+But we haven’t found many Best Buys in this category, as you often have to press harder to get out the deep creases.

-Irons on steam generators tend to be lighter as the tank sits separately.
+Irons on steam generators tend to be lighter, as the tank sits in the steam-generating base unit.

 Check that the handle is a comfortable shape for you and that you’re able to grip it easily.
 The iron should also feel well balanced.